bordalix/helm-wallet/README.md

 ## Drawbacks

-Since all transactions must go on chain and [Boltz](https://boltz.exchange) must earn something for the service they provide, there are fees to be paid:
+Since all transactions must go on the Liquid chain and [Boltz](https://boltz.exchange) must earn something for the service they provide, there are fees to be paid:

 - The minimum cost for sending a payment is around 200 sats;
 - The average cost for sending **or receiving** a payment is around 400 sats plus 0.1% of the amount;
 - Transactions between Helm wallets don’t pay Boltz fees but can take up to 1 minute to complete;
 - Boltz swaps are limited between 1.000 and 25.000.000 sats.

+## Main advantages

+It's a [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps), which means it is immune to app store censorship.
+The web app is completely independent, no server required.
+You can clone it, build it and run it from your own computer.
+Everything runs on the browser.

+You can use [Tor](https://www.torproject.org) to hide your IP address from Boltz and the chain explorers.

 ## Availability